Flowey0622/ELEC0088-SNS/README.md

 ### client_1.ipynb & client_2.ipynb

 The client script connects to the server via TCP, facilitating a two-way communication channel for users to interact with the Oracle prediction bot.
 It sends user inputs to the server and displays responses, creating an interactive dialogue experience.

-This directory includes server and client programs, as well as the program responsible for prediction, Oracle_ML_Model.py.
-'app.py' includes that connection between dialogflow and server.
-This file has conversation and prediction.
-Also there is a function for dialoflow webhook in Google Cloud.
-There are two file that call 'app.yaml' and 'cloudbuil.yaml', they include running method for app.py and Cloud Build respectively.

 ## DateSets